What Is Interest Rate Risk?

 Interest Rate Risk and High-Yield Bonds

 There are pros and cons to high-yield bonds.
-These types of bonds—corporate bonds that were issued by companies looking to raise capital, or by “fallen angel” companies whose credit rating has dropped—might sound attractive to investors because the notion of receiving a relatively high rate of interest is appealing.
+These types of bonds — corporate bonds that were issued by companies looking to raise capital, or by “fallen angel” companies whose credit rating has dropped—might sound attractive to investors because the notion of receiving a relatively high rate of interest is appealing.
 But along with the high yield is the potential for a higher degree of risk.

-Bonds receive ratings on their creditworthiness, with S&P Global Ratings and Moody’s serving as the two main credit-rating agencies.
+Bonds receive ratings on their creditworthiness, with S&P Global Ratings and Moody’s serving as two of the main credit-rating agencies.
 Bonds with quality ratings are less likely to go into default.
 When a bond goes into default, interest is less likely to be paid on time, if at all, and investors may also lose their initial investment.
-Bonds with high ratings include Treasury bonds issued by the federal government and those issued by large companies considered to be stable.

 Bonds with lower ratings tend to need to offer higher coupon rates to entice investors.
 In other words, they often need to offer high-yield bonds.